About the UBC Community Clean Air Spaces Study Dashboard

 - 10+: Very high health risk

-Vancouver Coastal Health recommends avoiding strenuous outdoor activities (like running) during period of poor air quality, and provides specific guidance for periods of wildfire smoke: Wildfire smoke guidance — VCH (opens in a new tab)
+Vancouver Coastal Health recommends avoiding strenuous outdoor activities (like running) during periods of poor air quality, and provides specific guidance for periods of wildfire smoke: Wildfire smoke guidance — VCH (opens in a new tab)

 How is the AQHI calculated?